machix/CapstoneProject/CapstoneProjectDescription.md

 #### R-Tree
 An R-Tree is based on a B-Tree, but used for multi-dimensional objects.
 The R-Tree allows us to compare minimum bounding rectangles to other objects minimum bounding rectangles.
 The minimum bounding rectangles is a simple bounding box (bbox) which is defined by the minimum and maximum coordinate.
 Checking if an objects bbox is inside another is a constant time operation.

+#### Quad Tree
+A quad tree is a specialized kd-tree used for 2D indexing.
+Generally you would take a flat projection of your "map" or space and divide into quarters or cells.
+You then divide those recursively until you hit a defined depth, and these will be the leaves of the tree.

+#### S2
+This is a specialized implementation of a quadtree.
+This is used in many mapping systems.
+The S2 project is done via cube mapping, this is where you use six faces of a cube as the map shape.
+This is done so that each cell has a similar surface area.
+The cells are also organized using a space spilling curve to conserve locality in the cell.